ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 Register the callback route with your provider as an allowed redirect URI.

 ## Sign users in {id="oauth"}

+To handle a successful sign-in, configure OAuth credentials and use the `onAuthenticated` handler:

 ```kotlin
 suspend fun Application.module() {